timdv91/XnorDuinoDesktop/README.md

 ## Documentation:
 - Documentation will be up within some days.

+## Note(s):
+- This is a work in progress and not completely finished!

 ## License:

-All code is licensed under the MPLv2 License.
+- All code is licensed under the MPLv2 License.

-Note: This is a work in progress and not completely finished!